Sitefinity/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

 global.ServiceEndPointWS = "http://192.168.152.142:4774"; //the same address like the above without the slash

 keep in mind that http://10.0.2.2:89 or http://10.0.3.2:89 is your localhost because of the VM and the emulator.
-In case that you want yo access another machine from your intranet use the IP instead of the machine's name
+In case that you want yo access another machine from your intranet use the IP instead of the machine's name.
+If using android emulator authenticating against localhost(10.0.2.2) requires you to use your machine's IP address NOT the adroind emlulator local address '10.0.2.2'

 #### *Important:* In order to get New's and Blog's Categories you need to make a small change in Sitefinity's ***quantum-mobile*** web service settings.
 1. In Sitefinity's backend go to "Administration -> Settings -> Advanced".
 1. Then go to "WebServices -> Routes -> Frontend -> Services -> quantum-mobile -> Type".
    * Go to "Telerik.Sitefinity.News.Model.NewsItem -> Property mappings -> Category" and check the "Selected by default" checkbox and save the change.
    * Go to "Telerik.Sitefinity.Blogs.Model.BlogPost -> Property mappings -> Category" and check the "Selected by default" checkbox and save the change.
+   * Go to "Telerik.Sitefinity.Libraries.Model.Document -> Property mappings -> Category" and check the "Selected by default" checkbox and save the change.
 ---

 ## The app is using [Progress Sitefinity Digital Experience Cloud](https://docs.sitefinity.com/dec) for tracking and content personalization.
 In order to enable it you need to do the following: